dmadelyn/european-soccer-ml/README.md

 # european-soccer-ml
-Predicting the Outcomes of European Soccer Matches with Machine Learning
+Predicting the Outcomes of European Soccer Matches with Machine Learning and Data Analysis using SQL

 Check out the Medium article for this project: